karanpraharaj/fralotito/content/post/black-hole/index.md

 "I saw all the other teams had images that were very similar, with the lower half brighter than the top half.
 It was amazing to see everyone got that.
 That was the happiest moment I've ever had."

 ### Conclusion
 The most beautiful thing about moments like this is that more than 200 scientists from all over the world worked on the experiment.
-In some ways, these are the only moments in which humans really stand together, trying to pursue goals that seem impossible, and once again achieving it.
+In some ways, these are the only moments in which humans really stand together, trying to pursue goals that seem impossible, and, once again, achieving it.
 <img src="group.jpg" alt="group.jpg"/>

 ### References